spacelift-io/user-documentation/docs/concepts/intent/README.md

 By default, [Space Admins](../authorization/rbac-system.md#space-admin) have full access to manage Intent projects within their spaces.
 However, you can create more granular permissions using [custom roles](../authorization/rbac-system.md#custom-roles) with specific Intent project actions.
 Intent specific actions can be found under the `Intent` category in the role creation page.

----

 ## Troubleshooting

-- **I don't see `intent-mcp` in `/mcp`.**
+### I don't see `intent-mcp` in `/mcp`

 - Re-run the add command; confirm the URL and account name.
 - Verify `.mcp.json` path and JSON validity.

-- **OAuth window didn't open.**
+### OAuth window didn't open.

-    - Check pop-up blockers.
+Check pop-up blockers.
 Try re-auth via `/mcp` → select server again.

-- **`project-use` fails / lock busy.**
+### `project-use` fails / lock busy

-    - Another session may hold the lock.
+Another session may hold the lock.
 Wait for timeout, or unlock via UI/API.

-- **Policy denies everything.**
+### Policy denies everything

 - Start with allow-list for one resource type and expand.
-    - Use a separate test project/Space while iterating.
+- Use a separate test project/space while iterating.
 - Enable policy sampling by adding `sample = true` to your policy to capture evaluation events and debug in the Policy Workbench (UI → Policies → select policy → Show simulation panel).

-- **AWS creation fails.**
+### AWS creation fails

-    - Verify integration is attached **to the project**, region matches prompts, and access is **Read+Write**.
+Verify integration is attached **to the project**, region matches prompts, and access is **Read+Write**.

----

 ## FAQ